1941 Białystok massacres: The outbreak of German-Soviet war

 On June 22, 1941, Nazi Germany initiated an invasion of the Soviet Union.
 Białystok lay in the primary path of Army Group Centre's offensive.
 Its armies were followed by Einsatzgruppe B, a special operational group of the SD and Sicherheitspolizei, which was ultimately to operate in the areas Belarus and central Russia.

-Furthermore, four Ordnungspolizei battalions were sent to the rear of Army Group Centre.
+Furthermore, four Order Police battalions were sent to the Army Group Centre Rear Area.
 Three of them: 307, 316 and 322 formed the Police Regiment Centre (Polizei-Regiment Mitte), whose commander was Col. Max Montua.
 On the other hand, the 309 battalion, formed in September 1940 in Cologne, was assigned to the 221st Security Division (221.
 Sicherungs-Division).
 The general authority over SS and Ordnungspolizei forces in occupied Belarus, including Białystok area and north-eastern part of Polish Kresy, was exercised by the Higher SS and Police Leader "Russia-Centre", SS-Gruppenführer Erich von dem Bach-Zelewski (Höherer SS- und Polizeiführer "Rußland-Mitte").

 It is difficult to ascertain the exact orders received by members of the Einsatzgruppen prior to the invasion of the USSR.
 Some evidence suggests they were instructed primarily to execute Communist Party functionaries, "Jews in Party and state positions," and "other radical elements" Nevertheless, many SS and Ordnungspolizei officers, tasked to operate in the East, inclined toward a more extreme approach from the onset.
 For example, in the initial days of the German-Soviet war, the Einsatzgruppen executed Jewish men en masse, often without differentiating whether they were Communist Party members or state employees.
 Such actions of local commanders were sanctioning ex post facto by Heinrich Himmler and SS leading officers.

 Also, Maj.
 Ernst Weiss, commander of the Police Battalion 309, providing his officers with the Commissar Order and the Barbarossa decree, supplemented them with his own interpretation, asserting that, in his view, the Führer's orders necessitated the liquidation of all Jews, irrespective of age or gender.
 (Note: A member of Police Battalion 309 testified post-war that before Operation Barbarossa, the battalion has also watched the anti-Semitic film Jud Süß.
 See: Westermann (2005), p.
 175.)
 Shortly after, the unit under his command perpetrated a large-scale massacre of Jews in Białystok.